OpenDDS/OpenDDS/docs/devguide/xtypes.rst

     Sect<16.8.2>

 IDL4 defines many standardized annotations and XTypes uses some of them.
-The Annotations recognized by XTypes are in Table 21 in XTypes 1.3.
+The Annotations recognized by XTypes are in Table 21 in :omgspec:`xtypes:7.3.1.2.2 Using Built-in Annotations`.
 Of those listed in that table, the following are not supported in OpenDDS.
 They are listed in groups defined by the rows of that table.
-Some annotations in that table, and not listed here, can only be used with new capabilities of the Type System (:ref:`xtypes--type-system`).
+Some annotations in that table, and not listed here, can only be used with new capabilities of the :ref:`xtypes--type-system`.

 * Struct members